Sandra Osawa: TV work

 Osawa directed, wrote, and produced the Native American Series for NBC in 1974.
 The series focused on Native American issues and featured both Native guests, like Buffy Sainte-Marie, and non-Native guests who were concerned with Native issues, like Marlon Brando.
-By 1975, series became very popular and aired before the Today Show.
+By 1975, series became popular and aired before the Today Show.
 Despite the fact that the series would air at 6:30 AM, it still had a following; Osawa would receive letters asking that the program be played at a "decent hour" She was the first Native American to produce a TV series for NBC.
 She also was the first Native filmmaker to produce a POV program with PBS.
 Osawa also worked with her husband for the Seattle-based KSTW-11 public affairs program, Native Vision.
 Under a grant from the Washington State Commission for the Humanities, she created the documentary, Eagles Caged.
 Eagles Caged focused on the female Native American inmates incarcerated in the women's prison in Purdy, Washington.